Juvenile Law Center advocates for rights, dignity, equity and opportunity for all youth in the child welfare and justice systems.

 - Provide public education at conferences, convenings, and meetings

-- Provide technical assistance to lawyers, social workers, advocates, and other stakeholders on child welfare and juvenile justice issues
+- Provide technical assistance to lawyers, social workers, advocates, and other stakeholders on child welfare and youth justice issues

-The Staff Attorney reports to the managing attorneys overseeing each of Juvenile Law Center’s litigation and policy advocacy program areas.
+- The Staff Attorney reports to the Senior and Managing Attorneys in all aspects of Juvenile Law Center’s litigation and policy advocacy strategies and programs.

 - J.D. required

-- At least three years of experience in juvenile and criminal justice, child welfare, or a closely related civil rights field
+- At least three years of experience in juvenile and criminal justice, child welfare, or a closely related field

 Salary is commensurate with experience.
+The minimum starting salary for this position is $62,000.
 Juvenile Law Center offers excellent health care benefits, disability insurance and life insurance.

-Send cover letter describing interests and experience, a resume, list of three references and a writing sample in a single PDF to:
+Send cover letter describing interests and experience, a resume, list of three references and a writing sample in a single PDF to email@example.com.
+In your cover letter, please let us know how you heard of this position.
+Applications will be accepted until the position is filled.